-Milanesi graduated from the University of Southern California and currently resides in Los Angeles.
-She has been part of group exhibitions in New York, London, Los Angeles, and Miami's Art Basel.
-In January 2017, she had her first solo exhibition at Gibson Brands on Sunset (formerly the iconic Los Angeles landmark, Tower Records).
+Milanesi graduated from the University of Southern California & currently resides in her hometown of Los Angeles.
+She has been part of group exhibitions in New York, London, Los Angeles, & Miami's Art Basel.
+Her recent solo exhibition in January 2018 was sponsored by the Audio Salon Gallery at the renowned Bergamot Station in Santa Monica, CA.